<?xml version="1.0" encoding="UTF-8"?>

 <p>Betty was introduced to you, the general public, by us through a photo shoot we did for the &#8220;<a href="http://www.bernos.com/shopping/product-detail.php?item_id=163">Roots</a>&#8221; tshirt.
 At that time, we were not aware of her musical aspirations.
 Fast forward a couple of years later, she&#8217;s been involved in several projects that have showcased her talent and her ability to be diverse.</p>

 <p>Her bio states &#8220;<em>It’s impossible to place B-Sheba in one particular category or mold.
-Her compositions encompass various genres and often blend several different styles</em>.&#8221; She was involved in a group called <a href="http://www.myspace.com/KAFABEANZ">Kaffa Beanz </a>&amp; featured in a movie score for &#8220;<a href="http://trailers.apple.com/trailers/independent/toetotoe/">Toe 2 Toe&#8221;</a> .
+Her compositions encompass various genres and often blend several different styles</em>.&#8221; She was involved in a group called <a href="http://www.myspace.com/KAFABEANZ">Kaffa Beanz </a>&amp; featured in a score for the movie &#8220;<a href="http://trailers.apple.com/trailers/independent/toetotoe/">Toe 2 Toe&#8221;</a> .
 She is now working on her solo album <a href="http://bsheba.bandcamp.com/">&#8220;Hello World&#8221;</a> and working on putting a group together with<a href="http://www.myspace.com/ap202"> APthePrince</a> called <a href="http://www.myspace.com/ap202">&#8220;TheeInCrowd (T.I.C)&#8221;</a>.
 Does she ever sleep?
 I don&#8217;t think so.<span id="more-1881"></span></p>

 <p>I admire individuals who pursue their passion and focus on perfecting their craft.
 In addition to that, being a female in this industry is not an easy thing.
 There aren&#8217;t a lot of females industry who are up to par, or some haven&#8217;t been given a chance at all.
 Bsheba is a lyricisist and will take you on a journey.If you&#8217;ve never seen her live, you will not want to miss her performance.</p>

-<p>Bsheba will open for <a href="http://www.meklithadero.com/">Meklit Hadero</a> at our 4th year anniversary on Sat May 29th, 2010.</p>
+<p>Bsheba will open for <a href="http://www.meklithadero.com/">Meklit Hadero</a> at our 4th year anniversary event on Sat May 29th, 2010.</p>

 <p>For more information about the event and to purchase advance tickets, please <a href="http://www.bernos.com/meklit/">click here</a>.</p>